Developer Guide

 tag find ct/2

-Expected: Finds all contacts who are tagged with the second contact tagfriends
+Expected: Finds all contacts who are tagged with the second contact tagfriends.
+A list of contacts will be displayed by StonksBook. -

 Test case: Enter